 Unbelievable, and yet.

-‘Sofia’s in the shower,’—that means, ‘you’re early,’ but Eric can’t be rude—’but I’ll be happy to keep you company until she’s out.
+‘Sofia’s in the shower,’ Eric says, which means ‘you’re early,’ but he can’t be rude.
+‘I’ll be happy to keep you company until she’s out.
 Coffee?’

 ‘Please,’ I say, looking around as if it was the first time.